 - Limited view: Nanit doesn’t have remote pan and tilt options, so it doesn’t provide as much flexibility to see the entire room as some other options.

-- THE BEST VIEW OF YOUR BABY, PERIOD: Get a crystal clear HD bird's eye view of your baby, day or night from anywhere on your iOS, Android,...
+- ALWAYS BE CONNECTED: Get a crystal clear HD bird's eye view of your baby, day or night from anywhere on your iOS, Android, Kindle Fire, or...

 - SLEEP TRACKING & GUIDANCE: Nanit gives you your baby's sleep stats each morning, plus a timelapse highlight reel of their sleep, so you can...

-- SAFE & SECURE: 256-bit encryption keeps your data safe, and 2-factor authentication keeps your account secure.
-Invite the rest of the...
+- SAFE, SECURE, AND HSA/FSA APPROVED: 256-bit encryption keeps your data safe, and two-factor authentication keeps your account secure.
+Invite...

 2. The Infant Optics DXR-8 Baby Monitor